Skip to content

 Performance development

-For elite hockey organisations, performance departments, and selected athletes who need methods, progression, and decisions that still make sense when the calendar compresses and the schedule becomes real.
+For elite hockey organisations, performance departments, and selected athletes who need the physical work to become clear, measurable, and connected to the way the game is actually played.

 Clubs Performance departments Selected athletes Elite hockey